ghost-fvtt/fxmaster/README.md

 The effects should now appear in the Specials selection dialog.

-## Community Contribution
+## Contributing

 Code and content contributions are accepted.
-Please feel free to submit issues to the issue tracker or submit merge requests for code changes.
+Please feel free to submit issues to the issue tracker or submit pull requests for code changes.

 ## Acknowledgement